 Shelley will bring the yoga postures and meditation to beginners who wish to enhance their understanding of their unique body mechanics and perhaps move beyond their misconceptions of their own body and mind limitations.
 Shelley will teach Yin Yoga a practice designed to rejuvenate the body’s connective tissue that results in enduring mobility and flexibility.

 Shelley has experienced an array of professional paths beginning as a chef, making her way into substance abuse counseling after which she entered law school.
 She has been practicing law for over 20 years as a child protection lawyer and a Guardian Ad Litem.
-Throughout this time she has continually sought further education and certifications in various subjects of interest.
-She is a certified 200 hour yoga instructor, is in process of completing her 500 hour certification in Yin Yoga and meditation.
-She holds certifications in 3 different energy healing modalities, continues to develop her psychic and mediumship skills and took course work in facilitating transformational workshops through the Kripalu Center for Yoga and Health.
+Shelley has continually sought further education and certifications in various of interest.
+She is a certified 500 hour yoga instructor, completed Level One for teaching Spring Forest Yoga and holds certifications in 3 different energy healing modalities.

 When not engaged in any of the above activities you can usually find Shelley in the woods or in her kayak with her ever present and beloved canine companion, Louise.